Business Intelligence architecture: key benefits, components, and principles summarized

 Principles that dictate BI architecture

 The goal of BI architecture isn’t just to divide everything clearly.
-Equally important is establishing principles that developers, data suppliers, and users should keep to.
-This is important in order to prevent discussions and differences of opinion about the exact design of the data warehouse or a dashboard.
+Equally important is establishing principles that developers, data suppliers, and users should stick to.
+This is important in order to prevent discussions and differences of opinion about the exact design of the data warehouse or dashboard.
 If you notice these discussions in your own BI team, it may be time to sit down and hash it out.

 The 7 basic principles of a proper Business Intelligence architecture